 In addition, students can petition for courses in other departments to count toward the minor, such as classes on the study of antiquity, Hebrew language (taught through the Critical Languages Center), etc.

-For further details on the Judaic Studies minor requirements, visit the Religious Studies section of the UA Undergraduate Catalog.
+For Judaic studies minor requirements, visit the UA Undergraduate Catalog.

 Awards and Scholarships

 Along with REL majors, JUST minors are eligible each spring to be considered for the department’s most prestigious award, the Silverstein Fellowship.

 Additional details about funding opportunities in the department can be found on our Scholarships page.

 Those students who are interested in learning more about our Judaic studies minor may contact the department’s main office in 212 Presidents Hall or Dr. Richard Newton, undergraduate director.